Crell/Serde/README.md

 There are three ways you can set up Serde.

 1. The `SerdeCommon` class includes most available handlers and formatters out of the box, ready to go, although you can add additional ones via the constructor.
-2. The `SerdeBasic` class has pre-built configuration whatsoever; you will need to provide all of the Handlers, Formatters, or Type Maps you want yourself, in the order you want them applied.
+2. The `SerdeBasic` class has no pre-built configuration whatsoever; you will need to provide all Handlers, Formatters, or Type Maps you want yourself, in the order you want them applied.
 3. You may also extend the `Serde` base class itself and create your own custom pre-made configuration, with just the Handlers or Formatters (provided or custom) that you want.

 Both `SerdeCommon` and `SerdeBasic` take four arguments: The [`ClassAnalyzer`](https://github.com/Crell/AttributeUtils) to use, an array of Handlers, an array of Formatters, and an array of Type Maps.
 If no analyzer is provided, Serde creates a memory-cached Analyzer by default so that it will always work.
 However, in a DI configuration it is strongly recommended that you configure the Analyzer yourself, with appropriate caching, and inject that into Serde as a dependency to avoid duplicate Analyzers (and duplicate caches).
 If you have multiple different Serde configurations in different services, it may also be beneficial to make all handlers and formatters services as well and explicitly inject them into `SerdeBasic` rather than relying on `SerdeCommon`.